wrossmorrow/machtests/README.md

 storeTestRecord "$software" "$input_cmd" "$exit_code" "$cmd_output" "$time_real"
 ```

-In the setup enabled here, in this package, this script accomplished the same goal:
+In the setup enabled here, in this package, this script accomplishes the same goal:

 ```
 #!/bin/bash
 ls -al /tmp
 ```

-This illustrates our goal: _to write a test, all you have to know is how to run the test_.
+This illustrates our goal: _to contribute a test, all you have to know is how to write the test_.

 While you only _have_ to know how to script your test to contribute a test, you can do alot here to control how your test runs with "frontmatter".
 This is described in more detail below.
 But, in brief, frontmatter will let you: